-- → Information System Security based on ISO 27000 standards, named cyber security to avoid mixing with physical security - → Industrial Control Systems (ICS) - designates a set of human and material resources designed to control or operate technical installations - → Sector here used as industrial areas, e.g. energy, transport, water http://www.ssi.gouv.fr/uploads/2014/01/industrial_security_WG_Classification_Method.pdf
+- Information System Security based on ISO 27000 standards, named cyber security to avoid mixing with physical security - Industrial Control Systems (ICS) designates a set of human and material resources designed to control or operate technical installations - Sector here used as industrial areas, e.g. energy, transport, water References:

-- supply, industry, as well as Building Management System (BMS) - → Data Breach loss, unauthorised access to or disclosure of personal data as a result of a failure of the organisation to effectively safeguard the data - → Privacy by Design (PbD) creating methods to protect privacy in the design of systems, a.o. measurable and proven privacy results classes
+www.ssi.gouv.fr/uploads/2014/01/industrial security WG Classification Method.pdf supply, industry, as well as Building Management System (BMS)

+- Data Breach loss, unauthorised access to or disclosure of personal data as a result of a failure of the organisation to effectively safeguard the data - Privacy by Design (PbD) creating methods to protect privacy in the design of systems, a.o. measurable and proven privacy results note: Bubble means both applications and system,